Trademark Classes Cheat Sheet Australia: 45 Classes

-There are 45 trademark classes under the Nice Classification system used in Australia — Classes 1–34 cover goods and Classes 35–45 cover services.
-To file a trademark application with IP Australia, you must nominate at least one class and list the specific goods or services your mark will protect within that class.
-Choosing the wrong class (or missing a critical one) can leave your brand exposed or result in a rejected application, so getting this step right from the start saves time, money, and legal headaches.
+There are 45 trademark classes under the Nice Classification system used in Australia.
+Classes 1 to 34 cover goods and Classes 35 to 45 cover services.
+When you file a trademark application with IP Australia, you need to pick at least one class and specify exactly what goods or services your mark will cover.
+Get it wrong or miss a critical class and you can end up with gaps in your protection, examination objections, or a registration that simply does not cover what you need.
+Getting this right from the start saves time, money, and legal headaches.

 For a comprehensive overview, see our How to Register a Trademark in Australia.

-- Australia uses the Nice Classification system (currently the 12th edition), which divides all goods and services into 45 classes — 34 for goods and 11 for services.
+- Australia uses the Nice Classification system, currently in its 13th edition, which divides all goods and services into 45 classes, with 34 covering goods and 11 covering services.

 - You must nominate at least one class when filing a trademark application with IP Australia, and each additional class incurs an extra government fee.

-- Most product-based businesses need 1–3 classes; choosing too few leaves gaps in protection, while choosing too many wastes money.
+- Most product-based businesses need 1 to 3 classes.
+Choosing too few leaves gaps in protection, while choosing too many wastes money.

-- The class you need is determined by what you sell or do — not what industry you're in or what your business name is.
+- The class you need is determined by what you sell or do, not what industry you are in or what your business name is.

 - Common traps include filing in the wrong class entirely, using descriptions that are too broad or too narrow, and forgetting to cover future product lines.